ken107/databind-js/README.md

 ```

 The `templateInheritsData` config is true by default, which means templates inherit all data from its parent.
 If set to false, no data is inherited, any data used by the template has to be passed in using the _bind-param_ directive.
 Reusable components should require all parameters to be explicitly passed in, hence we set it to false.

-You may be put back by having to write this boiler plate code.
-The reason Kenna does not do this for you is it does not want to make any assumption about how you define and load your templates.
-This is in alignment with its maximum-flexibility, minimum-learning curve philosphy.

 http://rawgit.com/ken107/kenna-js/master/examples/todolist2/todo.html